 Even down to how they spend money on business trips varies.
 A study carried out by the Global Business Travel Association looked into the dining habits of different generations while on business travel trips.
 Millennials were more likely to grab food on the go and seem to have more reservations about spending on additional costs on trips.
 Baby Boomers, on the other hand, seem to spend more, coming out as the most likely to spend on a “wine and dine” approach.

 Knowing how your employees’ travel gives you an insight into how to communicate with them, as well as creating a good relationship.
 With Baby Boomers, you take into consideration their family obligations, their need for structure and must have a plan in place for all business trips.

-  With Millenials, they may love technology and adore socializing, but they are most concerned about their own personal safety.
-Millenials will need a solid risk management policy in place to feel safe on business trips.
-It is also key to include a guide on your company’s approach to Bleisure, making it easier for Millenials to extend trips, (within policy) when they want to!
+With Millennials, they may love technology and adore socializing, but they are most concerned about their own personal safety.
+Millennials will need a solid risk management policy in place to feel safe on business trips.
+It is also key to include a guide on your company’s approach to Bleisure, making it easier for Millennials to extend trips, (within policy) when they want to!

 It is important to know what makes your employees tick, giving you a deeper insight into how they behave on business trips.
 A “one-size-fits-all” approach isn’t always the answer when implementing a travel policy.

-  Business travel is incresing, which means so is your business travel expenses.
-Reclaim up to 27% back on these expenses and increase cashflow into your busines!
+Business travel is increasing, which means so is your business travel expenses.
+Reclaim up to 27% back on these expenses and increase cashflow into your business!

 We know that Indirect taxes such as VAT and GST can have a huge effect on your business.
 As VAT rates change sporadically keeping yourself informed can be difficult.
 Compliance is always crucial.
 That’s why our Indirect Tax Experts share their hand-picked news stories every day that you need to know.
 From breaking news to VAT changes and new EU legislation.
 We know that relevant information means better decision making.
 We aim to be your number 1 source for VAT and GST news.